-- Level of ill health and disability to achieve at least the national average within the Plan horizon. - It has a range of good quality health, leisure and community facilities that meet the needs of the community and the wider area. - An agreed action plan with RMBC that takes the aspirations/objectives articulated in the Health and Wellbeing Strategy and embeds them in the Dinnington Community as a way of life.
+- Level of ill health and disability to achieve at least the national average within the Planhorizon. - It has a range of good quality health, leisure and community facilities that meet the needs of the community and the wider area. - An agreed action plan with RMBC that takes the aspirations/objectives articulated in the Health and Wellbeing Strategy and embeds them in the Dinnington Community as a way of life. - 100.
 Dinnington faces major challenges in terms of Health and Wellbeing.
 For many decades the average life expectancy for the whole country has been increasing with an average of 79 years for men and 83 for women.
 In 2015, average life expectancy at birth in Dinnington Ward on average was about 2 years less for both men and women respectively than the national average according to official information published by Public Health England.
 The same reports goes on to state that life expectancy for both males and females in Dinnington Ward is "significantly worse than England".
 These figures do not tell the whole picture, however, in that there are hot spots within the community that are far worse with parts of the Parish in the top 10% most deprived nationally according to official figures.
-Indeed, a recent report placed parts of Dinnington in the top 10 nationally for the highest estimated neighbourhood prevalence of depression8.
+Indeed, a recent report placed parts of Dinnington in the top 10 nationally for the highest estimated neighbourhood prevalence of depression.
 In addition, Dinnington faces an explosion in terms of childhood obesity with the already high obesity rates, 23%, for school leavers being made worse by a further increase in rates for 4 to 6 year olds.
-Given that there is a direct correlation between childhood obesity and adult obesity the average life expectancy for Dinnington will decrease during the planning period.
+Given that there is a direct correlation between childhood obesity and adult obesity the average life expectancy for Dinnington may decrease during the planning period.
 Given these stark facts, there needs to be an urgent intervention to help reverse this downward trend.
 This can only be achieved by a combination of education and facilities for regular beneficial exercise.
 These are well-developed solutions to the problem but require the infrastructure to achieve this.
-The Plan consultation process demonstrated the willingness of the local community to respond to this type of solution and investment in terms of facilities such as a leisure centre and/or swimming pool was a recurring theme in the wishes of the community.
-Dinnington is the most populous community in Rotherham without convenient access (especially by foot or public transport) to a major multi-use leisure and sports centre.
+The Plan consultation process demonstrated the

+Life expectancy for males and females is "significantly worse than England" Public Health England, 2017. willingness of the local community to respond to this type of solution and investment in terms of facilities such as a leisure centre and/or swimming pool was a recurring theme in the wishes of the community.
+Although the School of Swimming and Fitness in Brooklands Way provides a range of facilities, Dinnington is the most populous community in Rotherham without convenient access (especially by foot or public transport) to a major multi-use leisure and sports centre.
 The closest is Aston Cum Aughton Leisure Complex, which is over 6 miles away and poorly served by public transport from Dinnington especially in the evening.